UPPMAX/uppmax_intro_day_1/docs/sessions/clusters.md

   end
 ```

-> A simplified view of Rackham.
+> A simplified view of Pelle.
-> The login node `rackham1` has three users on it.
+> The login node `pelle1` has three users on it.
-> The login node `rackham2` has two users on it.
+> The login node `pelle2` has two users on it.
 > The compute node `r100` is running three different jobs.
 > The compute nodes `r101` and `r102` are running the same job.
 > The compute node `r103` is used for an interactive job by `user_5`.